rajeevram/graphics-editor-network/README.md

 For this application, the Model-View-Controller (MVC) architecture is used via client and server input and output sockets with nested while loops.
 Each Client is its own JavaFX application with a stage, pane, canvas, buttons, etc.

-Watch the following video for a more detailed project walkthrough (to-do upload video)

 ## Code Coverage (JUnit)

 There is no code coverage for this project.
 Extensive system tests were performed for the client-server functionality.